-On a national basis, average electricity rates for all investor-owned utility customers in all customer classes are 6 percent higher than average rates paid by public power customers.
-Average electricity rates for all cooperative utility customers are 2 percent higher than those paid by public power customers.14
+On a national basis, average electricity rates for all investorowned utility customers in all customer classes are 6.9 percent higher than average rates paid by public power customers.
+Average electricity rates for all cooperative utility customers are 3 percent higher than those paid by public power customers.
+This distinction is more pronounced when looking at rates paid by residential customers.
+Public power residential customers paid an average of 11.4 cents per kilowatt-hour; cooperative utility customers paid an average of 11.6 cents per kilowatt-hour, and investor-owned utility customers paid an average of 13 cents per kilowatt-hour.